mihailthebuilder/react-ts-flask-frontend/README.md

 Now you can quickly deploy the project by running `npm run deploy`

 On the GitHub repo, go to Settings > Pages and select the `gh-pages` branch to launch the site.

+**Note**: The front-end automatically knows whether to connect to the local back-end or the one on Heroku.
+This is done by checking if `window.location.hostname === "localhost"`